 Cross-Border Data Transfer: if personal data are transferred to a country that has no adequate data protection laws in force, additional safeguards are necessary.
 Safeguards are, for example, data transfer agreements or group-wide data protection policies (for transfers within a group of companies).
 The FDPIC must be informed about these safeguards prior to transborder disclosure (see article 6 para.
-3 DPA and art.
-6 para.
+3 DPA and article 6 para.
 1 ODPA).
-If the standard contractual clauses of the EU or the FDPIC are used, it is sufficient to inform the FDPIC about this use in a general way.

-Registration of Data Files with the FDPIC: Federal Bodies must register their data files with the FDPIC (see article 11a para.
+Registration of Data Files with the FDPIC: federal bodies must register their data files with the FDPIC (see article 11a para.
 2 DPA).
 Private persons must register their data files with the FDPIC only if: 1) they regularly process sensitive personal data or personality profiles; or 2) they regularly disclose personal data to third parties (see article 11a para.
 3 DPA).
 Exceptions from the registration duty are set out in article 11a para.
-5 DPA and in article 4 ODPA (for example, if the respective legal person has appointed an internal data protection officer who monitors compliance with data protection laws).
+5 DPA and in article 4 ODPA (for example, if the respective legal entity has appointed an internal Data Protection Officer who monitors compliance with data protection laws).